Lindsor/liquid-defaults/README.md

 # liquid-defaults
-A liquid filter to set cascading default values.
+A liquid filter plugin to set cascading default values.
+Originally made for use with Jekyll but should work in shopify sites as well.

 ## Using: